In the interest of maximal gains and minimal risk, the front squat is a hands-down better exercise than the back squat.

 Front squats can help you reduce your risk of injury because you’re not bouncing out of a deep squat with a compressed and flexed spine.

-With the greater range of motion that a back squat allows, you have a greater risk of pulling your glutes, hamstrings, and quads.
+With the greater range of motion a back squat allows, you have a greater risk of pulling your glutes, hamstrings, and quads.
 You also increase the demands on each muscle to contract and return to the starting position, which increases muscle activation and stimulates more muscle mass for growth.

 You’ll use less weight with a front squat, while achieving a similar muscle activation with less stress to your joints.